Fees

 Health Maintenance Organization (HMO) – An organization that provides a wide range of comprehensive health care services to patient members who then chose care from a network of providers within the organization.
 There is no ”out of network” option as all services are provided within the organization.

-Medicare/ Medi-cal – These plans may require that you seek mental health services through the county in which you reside.
-You may be referred to a local clinic or you will be provided with referrals to a therapist in your geographic area authorized to accept this payment plan for services.
+Medicare/ Medi-cal (“Medi-Medi”) – These plans require that you seek mental health services through the county in which you reside.
+You must contact county mental health services and will be referred to a local clinic or you will be provided with referrals to psychotherapists in your geographic area authorized to accept this payment plan for psychotherapy services.